corda/corda/docs/source/generating-a-node.rst

 * Country (C)
 * Organizational-unit (OU)
 * Common name (CN)

-Note that the serial number is intentionally excluded in order to minimise scope for uncertainty in the distinguished name format.
-The distinguished name qualifier has been removed due to technical issues; consideration was given to "Corda" as qualifier, however the qualifier needs to reflect the compatibility zone, not the technology involved.
-There may be many Corda namespaces, but only one R3 namespace on Corda.
-The ordering of attributes is important.

 ``State`` should be avoided unless required to differentiate from other ``localities`` with the same or similar names at the country level.
 For example, London (GB) would not need a ``state``, but St Ives would (there are two, one in Cornwall, one